 In mystical terms, Divine silence does not refer to the absence of God’s presence, nor to a silent or hidden God.
 It describes a sacred state which we cultivate to amplify our spiritual consciousness.

-Divine silence is the medium in which communion is possible, the liquid in which our soul swims, the vacuum in which our spirit orbits.
+Divine silence is the medium in which communion is possible, it is the liquid in which our soul swims, the vacuum in which our spirit orbits.

 We know well enough how to keep outward silence, and to hush our spoken words, but we know little of interior silence.
 It consists in hushing our idle, restless, wandering imagination, in quieting the promptings of our worldly minds, and in suppressing the crowd of unprofitable thoughts which excite and disturb the soul.
 [François Fénelon, Selections from Fénelon, p.
 107].